T354 - Week 7 - Spring 2015

 - HINT: It helps to open up the layer window in another window and select "anchor point path" from the layer's selection menu

-- Add some audio to go along with your move.
+- Add some audio to go along with your images.
 Make sure it fades out at the end of your movie.

 - Place at least one subtitle or other text element in your composition.
 Make sure it is nicely sized and treated.

 - Add an animated glint to the text (see p218)